About the research we do

 Advantages of ethnographic research

-- Provides deep insights into how people behave in a way that few other research methods can – which is why it’s so highly regarded by companies such as Intel, Microsoft, Proctor and Gamble, Google, Miele, etc.
+- Provides deep insights into how people behave in a way that few other research methods can – which is why it’s so highly regarded by companies such as Intel, Microsoft, Proctor and Gamble, Google, and Miele.

 - Dispels assumptions about how people use things versus the actual lived experience of those people.